Michael Haefliger: Lucerne Festival (1999–2025)

 Under Haefliger's leadership, the Festival has commissioned more than 300 works by contemporary composers, nearly doubled its operating budget from CHF 13 million in 1999 to 22 million in 2019, and maintained a 95% self-financing rate.
 He has also overseen several diversity initiatives, intended to impact both the Festival's leadership and the classical music industry as a whole.
 Accompanying these efforts are programs intended to broaden the Lucerne Festival's audience base, such as the "40 Minutes" series for families and Haefliger has also overseen the launch of three smaller festivals under the Lucerne Festival umbrella: the “Lucerne Festival Forward” contemporary music festival, which takes place in November; a spring festival featuring the Lucerne Festival Orchestra; and a piano festival that takes place in May.

 The Festival's influence has also extended beyond Lucerne under Haefliger's watch, with tours throughout Europe, Asia, and the United States, and extended residencies at Shanghai's Symphony Hall and Tokyo's Suntory Hall.
 Beyond performance, Haefliger has led collaborations between the Lucerne Festival and artists, notably including the Ark Nova mobile concert hall, created in collaboration with Anish Kapoor and Arata Isozaki for people affected by the 2011 earthquake and tsuanami in Japan.
 First launched in Matsushima in 2013, Ark Nova has since been installed in Sendai, Fukushima, and Roppongi.

 In November 2022, the Lucerne Festival announced that Haefliger would conclude his directorship in 2025.
+Sebastian Nordmann succeeded him from 1 January 2026.

 Honors and awards

 In 2000, Haefliger was named Global Leader for Tomorrow by the World Economic Forum Foundation in Geneva.
 Other awards include the European Cultural Innovation Award (2003); the Tourism Award of the Tourism Forum Lucerne; the Central Swiss Cultural Prize (2014); the Award of the Swiss Society of New York (2014); and the Badge of Honor of the City of Lucerne (2014).

 Haefliger serves on the boards of the Lang Lang International Music Foundation, UBS Cultural Foundation, Pierre Boulez Foundation, Davos Festival Foundation, and Foundation of the Swiss Music Youth Competition.
-He is the Chairman of the Jury for the Credit Suisse Young Artist Award, and Vice-Chairman of the Board of the Swiss Top Events.
+He is the chairman of the jury for the Credit Suisse Young Artist Award, and vice-chairman of the board of the Swiss Top Events.
 He previously served on the boards of the World Arts Forum, American Friends of Lucerne Festival, and Avenir Suisse Foundation in Switzerland.

 Personal life

 Haefliger lives in Lucerne, Switzerland.
 He speaks German, English, Spanish, French, Italian, and Russian.
-In 2015, he married the flutist Andrea Loetscher.> He has one daughter, Anna Berenika Haefliger, from his first marriage to Irina Nikitina.
+In 2015, he married the flutist Andrea Loetscher.
+He has one daughter, Anna Berenika Haefliger, from his first marriage to Irina Nikitina.